cfpb/design-system/docs/pages/browse-pages.md

   #### Area 2: Main content

-  * Must contain at least 1 pattern.
+  * Must contain at least one pattern.

   #### Area 3: Prefooter

-  * Optional.
+  * Optional

   * If using both static and dynamic content, preference for dynamic content to appear above static content.

+  #### Area 4: Secondary navigation

+  * If this browse page sits below a sublanding page (majority of cases), a breadcrumb displaying the sublanding page is required.

+  * Left side navigation shows all sibling browse pages that sit beneath a sublanding page.
 behavior: >-
   Below the 901 pixel breakpoint, the sub-navigation collapses into the global navigation under a hamburger menu, as seen on the [Regulatory agenda